How to Engage Your New Hires Before They Start

 While you hire people for their skills and experience, you’re still hiring the whole person who has an entire existence outside of the office.
 Without prying, ask about hobbies and interests.
 Do they like to surf?
 Spend their free time quilting?
 Glean a couple fun facts and then follow up about them in subsequent conversations.

-Asking for fun facts about themselves humanizes the experience and makes the new hire feel like more than just a number.
+Asking for fun facts humanizes the experience and makes the new hire feel like more than just a number.
 This valuable information also helps you more meaningfully introduce new hires to the team, plan engaging team building events, and give small gifts that resonate.

 2. Find out if they prefer texts or phone calls